lbkolev/eventify/README.md

     </a>
 </p>

-## <p align="center"> 🚧 work in progress 🚧<p>
+> <p align="center"> 🚧 work in progress 🚧<p>

-eventify is an Ethereum event listener and indexer designed with the following objectives in mind:
+eventify is an event listener and indexer designed with the following objectives in mind:

-- Offering a user-friendly means to index Ethereum blocks, transactions, and events.
+- Offering a user-friendly means to index blocks, transactions, and events.
 - Implementing an efficient event propagation mechanism.
-- Providing a comprehensive interface for inspecting the Ethereum mempool.
+- Providing a comprehensive interface for inspecting the different chains' mempools.

-Implemented storages:
-- [x] Postgres

 ## Crates

 Include the following:

 - [eventify (binary)](./crates/eventify/) - Provides a CLI interface implementation for the server/indexer.
 - [eventify-idx](./crates/eventify-idx) - Holds the Indexer implementation.
 - [eventify-http-server](./crates/eventify-http-server) - Exposes an HTTP server for the indexed data.